callum-hart/mono/docs/final_draft.md

-Reshuffling the rule-sets produces a different result:
+Reshuffling the order of rule-sets produces a different result:

 a.logo {
     font-size: 14px;